reeddunkle/Hacker_News_Article_Topics/README.md

 |9.|"A Sticky Stringy Quandary"| horrible performance; string situation; deriving mechanism; pretty printer; show class | [Link](http://www.stephendiehl.com/posts/strings.html) |

-This is a topic model arrived at using NLTK's collocations.
-I established a custom model, playing around with all of the options I found [here](http://www.nltk.org/howto/collocations.html).
-That page explains the logic behind the various ways you can refine the collocation model for precision.
+These key words are arrived at using NLTK's collocations.
+I established custom bigram measures, playing around with all of the options I found [here](http://www.nltk.org/howto/collocations.html).
+That page explains the logic behind the various ways you can refine the collocation measures for precision.

 I got the best results by